bbartling/BAC0-GUI/README.md

 $ python3 aioapp.py
 ```

-# Args Note when starting the web app for network port and HTTP basic authentication.
+## Args Note when starting the Python app

-`-port` is an optional arguments for command prompt when starting the Python app.
-The default port is 5000 is not port is specified.

-`-auth_user` and `-auth_pass` are optional arguments for command prompt when starting the Python app for HTTP basic authentication.
-The default username is `admin` and default password is `bacnet`.
+`-ip` and `-port` are optional arguments for command prompt when starting the Python app.
+The default port is 5000.
+The default web IP is 0.0.0.0.
+You can specify localhost which will lockout the web app api from external HTTP requests from outside the PC.
+If running on a rasp pi or seperate device from the Node Red instance just use default or no args for specifying the web app IP address.

 ```
-# example to run the web app on port 8080 with hulk for username and smash for the HTTP basic authentication.
+# example to run the web app on local host on port 8080

-$ python3 aioapp.py -port 8080 -auth_user hulk -auth_pass smash
+$ python3 aioapp.py -ip localhost -port 8080

-# See the flask_version of this repo for an older version of this app that uses no authentication if that is desired.

 ```

-# Swagger 2.0 for OpenAPI rest endpoints:
+## Swagger 2.0 for OpenAPI rest endpoints:
 After Python web app starts go to the device URL, the link is for localhost browsing: [http://127.0.0.1:8080/oas](http://127.0.0.1:8080/oas) to bring up a page that looks like this below:
 ![Swagger1](/images/swagger1.PNG)